-Truce is called and civilization picks it’s self up again
+Truce is called and civilization begins to rebuild

 The Fey claim to have created us, to have molded the beasts of field and forest to stand on two legs and could carry weapons into their war for the Nexus.
 They claim only their precious, all-powerful magic could have honed our battle instincts to perfection, that without them there would be no Beastmen at all.

 These are lies.
 The fey always lie.
 But no fey sorcerey can hide the truth from the Beastmen.
 They could never create us, so they merely controlled us, calling to us from across the Void, drawing our people from the twilight of the Dreaming.

 All Beastmen Dream.
 The Dream is nothing like the petty fantasies that flicker through the slumber of so-called civilized races.
 When a Beastman sleeps, he lives in a primeval world of good hunting and great battles.
 Trackless lands wait there for us to explore, and long-dead ancestors stride from the mists of memory to fight beside us.
 Beasts whose savagery would beggar the imagination of weaker men abound.
 In the Dream we face them without fear, and in life we carry this fearlessness with us.
 To die in life is to awake in the Dream forevermore.